Last Updated on July 25, 2020

-Beans contain healthy components, like antioxidant flavonoids.
+Beans contain favorable components, like antioxidant flavonoids.
 These are phytonutrients, which protect our cells against harmful free radicals, strengthen the immune system and have anti-inflammatory properties.
 On top of that, they contain vitamin b2, vitamin b6, and beta-carotene that our body can process to vitamin A. Other components are potassium an important mineral for cell growth and magnesium that is favorable for our muscles and nerves.

-I hope that the numerous benefits of green beans can convince you to include this scrambled eggs recipe with green beans more often in your meal plan.
+I hope that the numerous benefits of green beans can convince you to include this eggs recipe with green beans more often in your meal plan.
 For more inspiration, watch my following video below.

 Storage tip: freeze green beans!

 Green beans should be eaten as fresh as possible.
 They can be stored in the vegetable box or salad drawer of your fridge for a short time.
 Heads up: After two days already they can taste floury and bitter.

 To get most of this nutrition powerhouse I wash, trim, blanch and then freeze most of the green beans that I get from my mother in law.
 That way I can serve them even in autumn and winter time.
 Green beans can be stored in your freezer for 8-10 months.

 Now it’s your turn.
 Let me know how you like this green beans recipe with scrambled eggs in the comment section below!
 Is it too easy and simple for you?
 Or do you – like me – also prefer simple, quick, and yet delicious clean eating dishes?